top of page

 • Professional development focused on addressing racial injustice in the Early Education classroom.

-• Speakers and consultants who we recently worked with are Britt Hawthorne (Anti-Bias Anti-Racist educator), Philip McAdoo (Diversity and Inclusion consultant), Jennifer Bryan of Team Finch Consultants on gender identity, and John D’Auria of Teachers21 on managing challenging conversations.
+• Speakers and consultants whom we have worked with in the past are Britt Hawthorne (Anti-Bias Anti-Racist educator), Philip McAdoo (Diversity and Inclusion consultant), Jennifer Bryan of Team Finch Consultants on gender identity, and John D’Auria of Teachers21 on managing challenging conversations.

 • All school reading: Summer reading for the AO faculty has included The Other Wes Moore, Don’t Look Away, Embracing Anti-Bias Classrooms, Raising Ryland, Thirty Million Words, So You Want to Talk About Race, Last Child in the Woods, Balanced and Barefoot, Blessing of a Skinned Knee, and The Gift of Failure.
 During the academic year, teachers incorporate ideas and discussion topics from these books.